metalboy/thread-programming-java/README.md

 were produced.
 In each execution (k-calls on n-threads) 26 numbers will be printed, whose sum will be 100.
 For both questions ignore punctuation.

+# Question4  (Semaphores)

+In this subproject we will deal with a problem that contains synchronization and mutual exclusion.
+We will simulate the operation of a sales store clothing.
+The operation of the store is based on the following rules that must
+implement:

+- The store can accommodate up to 40 people at a time.
+- There are two clothing testing areas, one for women, one for men and each rehearsal room has 5 separate rooms.
+- There is a cash register in the store but due to COVID restrictions it is not allows more than 10 people to be in line.

+Implement the above functionality using semantics assuming that percentage of women-men in the store is 50% -50%, considering the time Cashier's service is fixed once it is our turn to pay (eg, 5 seconds) and also assuming that each person needs 3 to 10 seconds to try on clothes in the lab before going to the checkout.
+Also to Consider that every 2 to 5 seconds a new customer enters the store for to try and buy clothes

+Note: you can change the above intervals to try them out system capabilities in less time.
+Just make sure it is checked functionality in all cases.
+For example, do we only allow 40 people in the store?
+Do we only allow 5 people in the women's lab?